techakhil-me/spotifytoyoutube/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use git clone to install it on local machine.

 ```bash
 git clone https://github.com/techakhilc47/spotifytoyoutube